shaheenweb30-ai/clearcents/FEATURES_PAGE.md

 ## Deployment

-The Features page is ready for deployment and will work with the existing ClearCents infrastructure.
+The Features page is ready for deployment and will work with the existing CentraBudget infrastructure.
 No additional configuration is required beyond the standard build process.

 ## Support